Register a snowmobile

 Due to limited space in the DMV registration system, your name may be shortened to fit on the document.
 The document is valid with the shorter name.

-- 1. New York law requires that the operator and passenger on a snowmobile wear protective headgear approved by the Commissioner of the NYS Office of Parks, Recreation and Historic Preservation.
+- 1. New York law requires that the operator and passenger on a snowmobile wear protective headgear approved by the Commissioner of the NY State Office of Parks, Recreation and Historic Preservation.
 You are not required to wear a helmet if (A) the snowmobile is operated on property where the operator or passenger is the property owner, or (B) the snowmobile is operated on private property which the operator or passenger has a contractual right to use (this exemption does not apply if the owner or passenger is a member of a club or association and the owner does not receive compensation for snowmobile operation).

 - 2. A court can suspend the privilege of a person to operate a snowmobile if the person is convicted of snowmobiling under the influence of alcohol or drugs.
 The court can also suspend the snowmobile registration.
 The law also provides for strict penalties and enforcement for these offenses.
 A person who refuses to take a chemical test (breath test) immediately receives a suspension of the privilege to operate a snowmobile, pending a DMV hearing.